xlc-dev/nova/www/src/docs/reference.md

 CORSMiddleware sets Cross-Origin Resource Sharing headers.

----
+<a id="csrfmiddleware"></a>

-### `CSRFMiddleware` {#csrfmiddleware}
+#### `CSRFMiddleware`

 ```go
 func CSRFMiddleware(config *CSRFConfig) Middleware
 ```

 CSRFMiddleware provides Cross-Site Request Forgery protection.
-It uses the "Double Submit Cookie" pattern.
+It uses the &quot;Double Submit Cookie&quot; pattern.
 A random token is generated and set in a secure, HttpOnly cookie.
 For unsafe methods (POST, PUT, etc.), the middleware expects the same token to be present in a request header (e.g., X-CSRF-Token) or form field, sent by the frontend JavaScript.

----
+<a id="cachecontrolmiddleware"></a>

-### `CacheControlMiddleware` {#cachecontrolmiddleware}
+#### `CacheControlMiddleware`

 ```go
 func CacheControlMiddleware(config CacheControlConfig) Middleware